itsbp/vscode-text-utils/README.md

 ## Features

     * Sort lines in selection in Ascending Order
-    * Sort lines in selection in Descendign Order
+    * Sort lines in selection in Descending Order
     * De-duplicate lines in selection
     * Convert selected text to Uppercase
     * Convert selected text to Lowercase